Ku Klux Klan members in United States politics: Warren G. Harding

 It was falsely rumored, in his lifetime, that Harding was partly of African-American descent, so he would have been an unlikely recruit for the Ku Klux Klan.

 Calvin Coolidge

-One common misconception is that President Calvin Coolidge was a Klan member, a claim that Klan websites have spread.
+One common misconception is that President Calvin Coolidge (R) was a Klan member, a claim that Klan websites have spread.
 In reality, Coolidge was adamantly opposed to the Klan.
 According to Jerry L. Wallace at the Coolidge Foundation, "Coolidge expressed his antipathy to the Klan by reaching out in a positive, public way directly to its victims: Blacks, Jews, Catholics, and immigrants, with whom he had good relations—especially so for Irish Catholics—going back long before the rise of the Invisible Empire ... [and] sought to highlight their positive achievements and contributions to American life."
 Ironically, many Klan members voted for the Republican Coolidge in the 1924 presidential election because the Democratic presidential nominee John W. Davis denounced the Klan at the party's convention.